 - Enlarged prostate – affects 50% of men by 50 years old

 - Cystitis – affects 3% of women every year

 Research is the basis for progress and leads to new surgical, medical and genetic treatments.
 In the (nearly) half century of the Trust’s life, almost all of the treatments for urological and kidney diseases have radically changed or, at least, improved.
 Read more about current research projects.

 Kidney stones affect 12% of men and 5% of women by the age of 70.

-This x-ray shows a stone in the kidney, showning as a white object to the right of the spine.
+This x-ray shows a stone in the kidney, showing as a white object to the right of the spine.
 This stone is about 15mm in diameter and therefore too large to pass by itself and is usually painful.
-To enable patients to get rid of the stone modern treatments disintergrate it without an operation.
+To enable patients to get rid of the stone modern treatments disintegrate it without an operation.

 Outcome of disintegration treatment

 Modern treatment fragments the stone without surgery which will then pass naturally as dust.